RaymondBrien/cherry-ML/README.md

 ### Page 2: Findings Report

-- A report detailing the study to visually differentiate a cherry leaf that is healthy from one that contains powdery mildew
+- A report detailing the study to visually differentiate a cherry leaf that is healthy from one that contains powdery mildew, through exploratory data analysis.

 ### Page 3: Leaves Visualiser

   *This will answer business requirement no.1*

 - Checkbox 1 - Mean average and variability image differences visualisation
 - Checkbox 2 - Differences between infected and uninfected leaves